FedeIlLeone/Fluid-Admin/README.md

 ## Features

-- Ban, Unban, Music and Edit Stats.
+- Kick, Ban, Unban, Music and Edit Stats.
 - An intuitive and nice looking UI.
 - Ability to log data on Discord.
 - High security on server side.